Fenceit Fencing Logo

 Posts That Lean or Move When Pressure Is Applied

-A post that rocks or flexes when pushed has lost its footing.
-In Tomball's clay-heavy soil, this happens when posts were not set deep enough to stay below the active expansion zone, or when the concrete collar has fractured under years of ground movement.
-Once a post is mobile, the panels it supports are no longer rigid, and wind load from Gulf Coast weather events transfers directly to the weakest pickets rather than distributing through the structure.
+A post that rocks or flexes when pushed has already lost its footing.
+In Tomball’s clay soil, this usually happens when posts are not set deep enough or when the concrete collar has cracked from ongoing ground movement.
+Once a post shifts, the panels lose rigidity and wind load from Gulf Coast storms is transferred to weaker pickets instead of being properly distributed through the frame.

 Consistent Gaps Between Panels and Ground Level